 You do not need to sit the intake test if you have passed two components of the NT2-II state examination.

 If you pass the intake test, you will be invited to an intake interview.
 This interview will take approximately 30 minutes.
 Over the course of the interview, we will ask you a number of questions about such topics as your prior education, your motivation for applying for the Language and Preparatory Programme, your study choice, etc. When you receive the invitation for the intake interview, you will also be given information about how to prepare.

 Before starting the programme, you must demonstrate that you can pay your course fees.

 If you are paying your own fees, you will be asked to sign a direct debit mandate.
 This will allow us to take the course fees out of your account.
 If preferred, you can pay in instalments.

 If you have applied for a DUO loan, you must send us confirmation that your loan has been granted before starting the programme.

-If you are registered with the UAF Foundation for Refugee Students, you do not have to pay your own course fees.
-You must upload proof that you are a UAF student (contract) and that they will pay the course fees for you.
-The operational management office will then arrange payment with the UAF.
+If you are registered with the UAF Foundation for Refugee Students, we will receive confirmation that the UAF will pay the course fees.
+The operational management office will then contact the UAF for payment.

-If you have a diploma from a foreign country and are applying for admission to a degree programme at the AUAS, your credentials will have to be evaluated.
+If you have a diploma from a foreign country and are applying for admission to a degree programme at AUAS, your credentials will have to be evaluated.
 If your diploma does not meet the admission requirements (at least senior secondary vocational education level 4/senior general secondary education level), you may qualify to take the 21+ entrance examination.
-Applicants who need a student visa must meet all the admission requirements before requesting a visa.